 And the push for sustainability is certainly apparent on the consumer’s end as well.
 In an April 2020 study by McKinsey, nearly 57% of consumers chose to go the sustainable route and made subsequent changes to their lifestyle.
 The UK energy leader E.ON reports that a whopping 78% of small and medium dining enterprises have received demands for more sustainable produce and packaging.

-So where do these sustainable changes happen in commercial kitchen planning?
+So where do these sustainable changes happen in commercial kitchen design and planning?

 Switching off, and switching to green: